 An incredibly fun weapon, demolition charges are essentially packs of dynamite which stick to objects and can then detonated on command.
 Demolition charges are not only good for demolishing buildings but also excellent for setting up traps.
 If you want to take out some Panau policemen just sit on a major road, place some charges, and wait for a police jeep to come near.
 One charge is enough to destroy any vehicle in the game except for tanks and some aircraft.

-Just Cause 2 Guide
+This post is part of the series: Just Cause 2 Guide

 Need help blowing things up in Just Cause 2?
 This Just Cause 2 guide can help.
 The full guide includes tips on weapons, missions, vehicles, stunts and general strategy.